psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 When you are done, save either the G-Code (.gcode) or PreForm (.form) in the same folder as the .stl, and add this to the gcode column of the queue.

-**As a final step, have a manager calculate the price and print time using the G-Code or PreForm, add this to the price column.**
+**As a final step, calculate the price and print time using the G-Code or PreForm, add this to the price column.**

 # Paying for a Print (Users)

 At some point, you must pay for your print.
 You can do this in person, or [check out online](https://commerce.cashnet.com/cashneti/selfserve/BrowseCatalog.aspx):

-**If you choose to check out online, you must forward a copy of your receipt to lid@pdx.edu, and the manager who emailed you your price**
+**If you choose to check out online, you must forward a copy of your receipt to epl+3D@pdx.edu**

 Once your print is paid for, a manager will mark it as paid, and it will officially be on the queue.

-# Executing a Print (Managers, Trained Users under supervision)
+# Starting a Print (Managers)
 When it comes time to actually execute your print, use the generated G-Code or Preform and follow the appropriate SOP for the printer.

 [See here to find the appropriate guide](/doc/equip/printer)